-Results from X-ray diffraction, (XRD) gave a wide mineralogical constituents in varying range proportion.
-These minerals include; Kaolinite, Montmorillonite Albite, Albite (calcian low), Muscovite, Halloysite, Illite, Potassium Aluminum Silicate Hydrate, Sodium Magnesium Aluminium Oxide, Beidellite, Sepiolite, Silicon and quartz.
+Results from X-ray diffraction, (XRD) gave a wide range of mineralogical constituents in varying proportion.
+These minerals include; Kaolinite, Montmorillonite Albite, Albite (calcian low).
+Muscovite, Halloysite, Illite, Potassium Aluminum Silicate Hydrate, Sodium Magnesium Aluminium Oxide, Beidellite, Sepiolite, Silicon and quartz.
 Quartz being the predominant mineral with a range value of 20.0% -93.2% as indicated in Table VII.
-The quantity of Kaolinite for the samples were in the range of 4.17-7.78%.
-Sample LG2 contained 8.33% Montmorillonite clay mineral.
-Sample PG3 contained 2.08% each of Illite and Halloysite clay minerals.
-Sample MK3, a highly plastic gap-graded clayey soil with a natural moisture content of 34.24% and a fines content of 90.1% contain 1.45% muscovite mineral.
+The quantity of Kaolinite for the samples were in the range of 4.17-7.78%.Sample LG2 contained 8.33% Montmorillonite clay mineral.
+Sample PG3 contained Illite and Halloysite clay minerals each in 2.08% proportion.
+Sample MK3, a highly plastic gap-graded clayey soil with a natural moisture content equivalent to 34.24% and a fines content of 90.1% contain 1.45% muscovite mineral.